nicoalba/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 {{< include "task-tutorial-prereqs.md" >}} {{< version-check >}}

-* The example shown on this page works with `kubectl` 1.14 and above.
+* The example on this page works with `kubectl` 1.14 and above.
 * Understand [Configure a Pod to Use a ConfigMap](/docs/tasks/configure-pod-container/configure-pod-configmap/).

 <!-- lessoncontent -->